BYU-PRISM/GEKKO/gekko-matlab/README.md

 ## Tutorial examples

-The `tutorial` folder includes scripts that mirror the examples from the GEKKO Python optimization tutorial.
+The `examples` folder includes scripts that mirror the examples from the GEKKO Python optimization tutorial.
 Each script illustrates a different aspect of modeling and optimization, from linear and nonlinear equation solving to regression, optimal control,